Samara Marinelli - Singing, Violin and Viola Tuition

 What do I teach?

-Samara teaches violin, viola and voice.
+Samara teaches singing, violin and viola.
 All disciplines are taught with a classical grounding, with emphasis on a healthy technique.
-With voice, classical, musical theatre and crossover styles are taught.
+With singing, classical, musical theatre and crossover styles are taught.
 Samara does not teach modern R’n’b, Heavy Rock, Pop or Hip Hop.

 How do I teach?